mpemburn/roster_reboot/wiki/dev_environment.md

+#ASW Membership Roster Developer Notes

 ##Overview
-The ASW Roster Version 2 uses a Larvel 8.x framework.
+The **ASW Membership Roster** Version 2 uses a Larvel 8.x framework.
 It is designed to run on an Amazon EC2 instance which can be fully provisions with included Ansible playbooks via the `provision.sh` and `deploy.sh` bash scripts.

 ##EC2 Setup
 Assuming you will be using Amazon EC2, it will be necessary to expose the `HTTP`, `HTTPS`, and `SSH` ports in the Security Group associated with your instance.